Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 6. Basically checking the confidence
 Three parts in that
 1. Javascript - mostly theory questions with 2-3 code like what will be the output
-2. Frontend - html, css, react questions
+2. Frontend - html, css questions
 3. Backend - SQL, http methods, requests, header, few output finding question
 1. Introduction
 2. Why want to restart career